-There are few feelings worse than posting a feed pic, only to find that your notifications aren’t blowing up Emily In Paris-style.
+There are few feelings worse than posting a feed pic, only to find that your notifications aren’t blowing up Billie Eilish-going-blonde-style.
 Don’t want to see your college suitemate’s engagement post going mega viral?
-Now, you don’t have to — potentially.
-Instagram has started rolling out the ability to hide likes on the images in your feed, after testing the feature in small groups over the last month.
+Now, you don’t have to.
+On May 26, Instagram announced they’re broadly rolling out the ability to hide likes on the images in your feed, after testing the feature in small groups over the last month.

 How To Hide Likes On Instagram

-If you have a creator account, you can hide individual Instagram posts regardless if you’re part of the test.
-Tap the three dots in the upper right hand corner, then click “Hide Like Count.”
+You can hide likes on individual Instagram posts by tapping the three dots in the upper right hand corner, then click “Hide Like Count.”
 Where you used to see a number for the like count, you’ll now see “Liked by [one account] and others.”
 You can tap that to see the full like count and which users liked it.
-Other people who see the photo will still see the total number of people who liked it.
+Other people who see the photo will still see the total number of people who liked it on first glance.

 Why Would I Want To Hide Likes On Instagram, Anyway?